uvarc/rc-learning/content/courses/fortran-introduction/subprograms.md

 Subprograms are essential to good coding practice.
 Among other benefits, they are
   * Reusable.
 They can be called anywhere the task is to be performed.
   * Easier to test and debug than a large, catch-all unit.
-  * Effective at reducing errors such as cut and paste mistakes.
+  * Effective at reducing errors such as cut-and-paste mistakes.

 Other general names for subprograms are _routines_, _procedures_, and _methods_.
-The word "method" is generally reserved for procedures defined within an _object_, but it is not conceptionally different from any other subprogram.
+The word "method" is generally reserved for procedures defined within an _object_, but it is not conceptually different from any other subprogram.

 Subprograms must be invoked or _called_ in order for any of their code to be executed.